ayrna/orca/doc/orca-tutorial.md

 > candidates for a certain type of jobs.
 Unlike the ESL data set (enclosed)
 > which was collected from expert recruiters, this data set was collected
 > during a MBA academic course.
-> The input in the data set are features of a candidates such as past
+> The input in the data set are features of a candidate such as past
 > experience, verbal skills, etc., and the output is the subjective judgment of
 > a decision-maker to which degree he or she tends to accept the applicant to
 > the job or to reject him altogether (the lowest score means total tendency to